chowdhuryj-github/BenchmarkingGUI/README.md

 * the ```indexedContain``` operation — Iterating through the list using an index (calling get()) to find a match
 * the ```contains``` operation — Determining if a value is in the list using contains()

+## Lab 7 | Benchmarking Analysis
+Created a word document with written Big-O analysis for all List implementations.
+Modified the program to have the generated pictrues saved in a folder as a .png image.
+The program is also modified to support command line arguments.